ryanntt/personal-website-source/_posts/2014-10-30-panelplace-homepage-redesign.md

 Two weeks after we launched the redesigned homepage, the improvement of signup rate was relatively smaller than the result in the experiments.
 The reason, we agreed, was that the conversion rate was decided by not just individual elements but as a whole with their complex influential relationship.
 Regarding the time and traffic constraints we had, the testings helped my team improve the design, and convince client to implement the new design.

-<p style="color:#999999;">All information in this case study is my own and does not necessarily reflects PanelPlace's view.</p>
+<p style="color:#999999;">All information in this case study is my own and does not necessarily reflect PanelPlace's view.</p>